 Regulated Canadian Immigration Consultant.
 Paul and I have communicated at length and have the same philosophy of integrity, transparency, and taking great care of our clients.

 Paul has long experience supporting clients with a variety of immigration questions and challenges.
 He has lived and worked in the United Arab Emirates, so understands the Canadian expatriate experience.
-Paul is physically in Nova Scotia, and can work with clients anywhere in the world moving to any part of Canada.
+Paul is physically in Nova Scotia and can work with clients anywhere in the world moving back to any part of Canada.

 Paul Abraham's web site

-Most Canadians returning to Canada after having lived in the U.S. for a long time are required to dual-file their tax returns in both countries, usually in perpetuity.
-While this is certainly nothing to be worried about, if you have a complex financial picture in the U.S. when you return, having a consulation with a Canadian cross-border tax accountant make sense.
-The following accountants come recommended by expatriate and returning Canadians who have used their services:
+For those returning from the U.S.: Most of you have lived in the U.S. for a long time and are required to dual-file your tax returns in both countries, usually in perpetuity.
+While this is certainly nothing to worry about, if you have a rich financial picture in the U.S. when you return then having a consultation with a Canadian cross-border tax accountant make sense, as well as having one do your first year tax returns in both the U.S. and Canada.

-Shawn Strandberg - Collins Barrow web site
+Shawn Strandberg - Baker Tilly web site

 I went though a lot of bad, expensive, and incompetent accountants before finding Allan's firm.
 I hope others can benefit from my quest.
 His firm has been proactive and reasonably priced for years. - T. Gorender, 2018.